Investment vehicle options

 Obtaining shares in publicly traded companies in the diamond industry

-This is a good substitute to buying the actual diamonds themselves.
+This is a good substitute for buying the actual diamonds themselves.
 The value of shares purchased by an investor will depend on the position of the company they bought shares in.
 The value chain of diamonds is influenced by many factors and as such, investors stand a better chance when they buy shares in companies that are involved directly in the mining, cutting and polishing of the diamonds or companies that supply diamonds to other outlets.
 Companies like Alrosa, Tiffany’s and DeBeers are some of the most reliable and popular ones.
 Investments can also be made by buying shares in companies that are involved in the technological aspect of the diamond value chain.
 This includes companies that produce exploration equipment, diamond detection and cutting machines.

 Making investments in financial products that are backed by physical diamonds